 Goal 3: Consumer and Licensee Education: Increase Public and Licensee awareness of the Board, its mission, activities and services.
-3.1 Review the Board's public disclosure laws regarding posting postgrace information and move forward with rescinding the 10- year time limit for disciplinary information/documents.
+3.1 Review the Board's public disclosure laws regarding posting postgrad information and move forward with rescinding the 10- year time limit for disciplinary information/documents.
 High - 1 Acti vities Date Responsible Parties a.
 Seek legislation to rescind the 10-year time limit for posting disciplinary information/documents.
 Feb-2014 Chief of Legislation b.
 Discuss the proposal to remove the posting of postgraduate training information with interested parties, specifically consumer interest groups.
 Aug-2014 Chief of Legislation and Chief of Licensing C. Provide the recommendation on postgraduate training information to the Board for approval.
 Oct-2014 Chief of Legislation and Chief of Licensing d.
 Make recommendations to the Business and Professions Committees and seek legislation.
-Nov-2014 Chief of Legislation 3.2 Expand all outreach efforts to educate physicians, medical students, a public, regarding the Board's laws, regulations, and responsibilities. ind the High - 2 Acti vities Date Responsible Parties a.
+Nov-2014 Chief of Legislation 3.2 Expand all outreach efforts to educate physicians, medical students, a public, regarding the Board's laws, regulations, and responsibilities. and the High - 2 Acti vities Date Responsible Parties a.
 Engage in two or more consumer outreach events with area organizations, as travel permits.
 Quarterly Public Information Officer b.
 Continue to provide articles and information in the Newsletter regarding potential violations to assist physicians in understanding the laws and regulations.
 Quarterly Public Information Officer C. Launch a Twitter account to provide stakeholders with updates on best practices, changes in laws and regulations, and recent Board activities.
 Aug-2014 Public Information Officer d.
 Provide two or more articles to appropriate media outlets regarding laws and regulations and what they mean to stakeholders.
 Quarterly Public Information Officer

 Goal 3: Consumer and Licensee Education: Increase Public and Licensee awareness of the Board, its mission, activities and services.
-Examine opportunities for the Board to provide training to licensees via the internet, including hosting webinars on subjects of importance to public High - 3 protection and public health.
-Activities Responsible Parties Date Work with DCA to establish webinar protocol and the tools needed to Public Information Jun-2014 a. hold successful webinars.
-Officer Work with healthcare agencies and organizations regarding topics of Public Information Sep-2014 b.
-Officer interest for training purposes.
-Develop interactive webinar content for licensees to promote public Public Information C. Jan-2015 Officer protection.
-Apr-2015 Public Information Conduct webinars to promote public protection. and Officer bi-annually
+3.3 Examine opportunities for the Board to provide training to licensees v internet, including hosting webinars on subjects of importance to pub protection and public health.
+High - 3 Acti vities Responsible Parties a.
+Work with DCA to establish webinar protocol and the tools needed to hold successful webinars.
+Jun-2014 Public Information Officer b.
+Work with healthcare agencies and organizations regarding topics of interest for training purposes.
+Sep-2014 Public Information Officer C. Develop interactive webinar content for licensees to promote public protection.
+Jan-2015 Public Information Officer d.
+Conduct webinars to promote public protection.
+Apr-2015 and bi-annually Public Information Officer

 Goal 3: Consumer and Licensee Education: Increase Public and Licensee awareness of the Board, its mission, activities and services.
-3.4 Establish a proactive approach in communicating via the media, and covarious publications, to inform and educate the public, including Californic communities, regarding the Board's role in protecting consumerits programs and disciplinary actions.
-High - 4 Acti vities Date Responsible Parties a.
+3.4 Establish a proactive approach in communicating via the media, and o various publications, to inform and educate the public, including Calif ethnic communities, regarding the Board's role in protecting consume its programs and disciplinary actions.
+High - 4 Acti vities Responsible Parties a.
 Expand and continue to cultivate relationships with various ethnic communities through their individual media outlets by providing information and education on the Board's role and responsibilities.
 Provides updates to the Board.
 Quarterly Public Information Officer b.
 Engage in television and radio interviews promoting transparency and providing needed information as requested.
 Ongoing Public Information Officer C. Create PSAs and videos that can be placed online for viewing that address topics of interest as well as educate stakeholders.
 Aug-2014 and ongoing Public Information Officer d.
 Promote the Board's website and provide consumer friendly information on how to file a complaint.
 Ongoing Public Information Officer